signavio/dmn-and-drools-execution-examples/README.rst

       throw new RuntimeException(e);
   }

-This object is afterwards inserted into the session by
+This object is afterward inserted into the session by

 .. code-block:: java

   ksession.insert(input);

-In order to figure out which fact types are available and which fields belong to them you can consult the manifest file available inside the exported archive.
+To figure out which fact types are available and which fields belong to them you can consult the manifest file available inside the exported archive.

 Triggering the execution
 ========================
-In both cases, triggering the actual execution is realy simple.
+In both cases, triggering the actual execution is simple.

 .dmn
 ------
-In case of a .dmn file you trigger it by
+In case of a DMN file, you trigger it by

 .. code-block:: java